-As a Veteran who has filed a claim for Disability Compensation, you are probably anxiously awaiting your decision.
+As a Veteran who has filed a claim for disability compensation, you are probably anxiously awaiting your decision.
 When that decision finally comes, a few different things may occur.
 What we all hope will happen is that the VA will approve your claims.
 When your decision arrives, it is also possible that you will get denied.
 However, did you know that a claim can also be deferred?

-What exactly does it mean when your claim is deferred?
 Simply stated, a deferred decision means you have to wait a little longer for the VA to decide your claim.
 There are several reasons why the VA may decide to defer a claim, but the most common reason is that they are still evaluating the medical evidence submitted for your claim.